Parliamentary.ai

 Overview

 This bill aims to boost local electricity supplies by allowing electricity generators to also become local suppliers, subject to licensing and environmental conditions.
-It seeks to create more localized energy markets and potentially increase competition.
+It seeks to increase competition and potentially lower energy costs for consumers.

 Description

-The Local Electricity Bill modifies the Electricity Act 1989 to permit electricity generators (as defined in the 1989 Act) to act as local electricity suppliers.
-This requires obtaining a "local electricity supply licence" from the Gas and Electricity Markets Authority (Authority).
+The Local Electricity Bill enables electricity generators (as defined in the Electricity Act 1989) to become local electricity suppliers.
+To do so, they must obtain a "local electricity supply licence" from the Gas and Electricity Markets Authority (the Authority).

 Government Spending